Olympus Has Fallen: Home media

 The film was released to home video in the United States on DVD and Blu-ray formats on August 13, 2013.
 It earned $38.2 million in video rental sales in the U.S.

 Controversies

 Authorship dispute

 A lawsuit was filed in 2013 by Creighton Rothenberger seeking a declaration that John S Green was not the source of the film's characters and material.
 Green countersued, seeking a declaration that he was the sole author.
 The case was eventually settled for $175,000, with Rothenberger retaining the rights to the film.
+Green was subsequently sued by his former wife, Jessica Bausch, for half of the settlement money, claiming entitlement to the script's proceeds based on their divorce agreement.
+In 2018, the Pennsylvania Superior Court ruled in Bausch's favor.

 Butler lawsuit

 In July 2021, star/producer Gerard Butler sued Nu Image/Millennium Films for $10 million, claiming that the company had understated the film's domestic gross by $17.5 million, as well as failed to report $8 million that went to its own executives.
 Butler's contract had entitled him to 10% of net profits.
+The lawsuit settled in 2023 for an undisclosed amount.